samandalib/portfolio/PROJECT_SETUP.md

 > These decisions are foundational and should be considered before making future changes to typography, theming, layout, or asset management.

 > This file will be updated as the project evolves.
 Add new sections for features, content, or configuration changes as needed.

+# Project Setup & Automation

+## Automated Content & Font Sync

+- **Watcher runs automatically on dev and build:**
+  - When you run `npm run dev`, a watcher script runs in the background to keep your content and font imports in sync.
+  - On every build (`npm run build`), the watcher also syncs content and fonts before building.
+- **Font imports are always up to date:**
+  - Any time you change font presets or default fonts in `public/GlobalSettings.ts`, the watcher will automatically update `app/fonts.ts` to import all unique fonts you use (from both `defaultFonts` and `fontPresets`).
+- **Error notifications:**
+  - If you add a font to your presets or defaults that is not available in Google Fonts, you’ll see a warning in the console.
+  - If no custom fonts are found, you’ll see a warning as well.
+- **How changes take effect:**
+  - Any change to `GlobalSettings.ts` (fonts, colors, etc.) will be picked up automatically by the watcher and reflected in your app after a refresh or rebuild.

+## Hands-off Workflow

+- You do not need to manually run any sync scripts for content or fonts.
+- Just edit your content files and font presets as needed; the system will keep everything in sync in the background.
+- For more details, see `PORTFOLIO_EDIT.md`.